-Monthly meetings from September to June, on the 1st Wednesday, typically at Clayton Hall in Cloverdale, Surrey BC.
+Monthly meetings from September to June, typically at the Cloverdale Recreation Centre in Cloverdale, Surrey BC.
 (Map)

 Special outings and family events throughout the year.

-Please email us for more details FVMMA.email@example.com or see our Facebook Group.
+Please email us for more details at FVMMA.email@example.com or see our Facebook Group.

 Expecting Twins, Triplets or More

 Helpful Hints for Expectant Parents

 Seek good prenatal care.
 This is extremely important due to the tendency towards toxemia, anemia, premature delivery and other possible complications.

 You will need a lot of rest as a multiple pregnancy is likely to be more uncomfortable and may require frequent and longer rest periods.

 Meet your prospective pediatrician to discuss potential problems and concerns.

 Attend a baby care prenatal class if they are to be your first babies.